-Mr. Miller has been with CSI, holding positions with us and our subsidiaries for well over 20 years.
-Mr. Miller currently spends the majority of his time as the Chief Executive Officer of Volaris Operating Group and Trapeze Operating Group, but also acts as our Chief Operating Officer.
-Mr. Miller received a B.Sc. in Statistics and a B.Sc. in Mathematics from McMaster University in Hamilton, Ontario.
-In addition, Mr. Miller has attended the Executive Marketing Program at the Ivey Business School at the University of Western Ontario.
-Mr. Miller is also on the Board of Directors of Medgate Inc. and pVelocity Inc., two private software companies both headquartered in Toronto, Ontario.
-Mr. Miller is also on the board of Computer Modelling Group Ltd. Laurie Schultz - Director dollar software businesses spanning the personal finance, small business accounting, SaaS, midmarket ERP, and GRC categories.
+Ms. Schultz has been a member of the Board since 2021.
+Ms. Schultz has over thirty years of experience in the software and technology sectors, including leadership of several multi-million dollar software businesses spanning the personal finance, small business accounting, SaaS, mid-market ERP, and GRC categories.
 Ms. Schultz served as the President and CEO of Galvanize from 2011 until it was sold in 2021.
 Starting in 2004 she held several executive positions at Sage including serving as VP and GM at Sage's Mid-Market ERP business group from 2007 until 2011.
 Ms. Schultz was a Senior Manager at KPMG from 1996 until 1999 and was a Senior Manager at Telus Communications from 1989 until 1996.
 Ms. Schultz holds a Bachelor of Commerce and an MBA from the University of Alberta.